From ZK-first to AT Protocol — our path to DDS

 2. Discoverability vs Durability: AT Protocol handles the hot path (real-time search, discovery, interaction).
 Arweave/Filecoin/Logos Storage handles the cold path (archival, walkaway recovery).
 Best of both worlds.

-3. Provable vs Economical Computation: Running clustering analysis (PCA, Reddwarf) is expensive.
-DDS separates computation from verification — Analyzer Agents publish results that anyone can independently verify by re-running the same algorithm on the same public inputs.
+3. Provable vs Economical Computation: Running analysis — whether clustering (PCA, Reddwarf), LLM-based sensemaking, or other methods — is expensive.
+DDS separates computation from verification: Analyzer Agents publish results that anyone can independently verify by re-running the same algorithm on the same public inputs.

 4. Autonomy vs Interoperability: Apps define their own data formats (product lexicons) while sharing a common base (base lexicons).
 A deliberation platform, an analysis engine, and a voting app can interoperate without bilateral agreements — each reads the other's data from the Firehose.